National Service and Maintenance Agreement

 Introduction

 The National Service and Maintenance Agreement is an agreement negotiated and administered by the United Association of Journeymen and Apprentices of the Plumbing and Pipefitting Industry (UA) and the Mechanical Service Contractors of America (MSCA) and is a signed contract between the UA and individual mechanical service contracting firms who apply and qualify.
 The Agreement is a nationally recognized tool that helps contractors provide quality, consistent service to their customers throughout the country and helps reclaim lost market share.
-The Agreement covers all work performed by service, plumbing and refrigeration contractors to keep facilities and existing systems within those facilities operating in an efficient manner.
+The Agreement covers all work performed by service, plumbing and refrigeration contractors to keep facilities and occupied systems within those facilities operating in an efficient manner.
 This can include air conditioning, heating, refrigeration, plumbing, ventilation, building automation systems and total building operations.

 The Agreement specifically addresses the unique needs of service contractors while respecting locally bargained wages and fringe contributions.
 Where needed, a Schedule A addendum has been developed to address specific local needs and enhance contractors' competitiveness in those areas.